 - The job must be non-seasonal, with consistent and regular work throughout the year.

-- For NOC 0, A, or B employment, the job offer must be for at least one year from the time you become a permanent resident.
+- For NOC TEER 0, 1, 2, or 3 (previously Skill type 0 or Skill level A or B) employment, the job offer must be for at least one year from the time you become a permanent resident.

-- For NOC C employment, the job offer must be permanent, without a specified end date.
+- For NOC TEER 4 (previously Skill level C) employment, the job offer must be permanent, without a specified end date.

 - The job offer must not be from a company where you or your spouse is a majority owner.